patrickmaynard/php-project-stub/README.md

 TODOs:

+* Get rid of smoketest.php and update instructions to allow running of the index file from the cli.
 * Add PHPUnit tests and a simple Makefile target for running them.
 * Add a RECIPES.md file for stuff like copying the project to a new github repository.